tchase56/vscode_demo/README.md

 1. Debugger settings
     * Click on the debugger extension button on the left of the window
-    * Add a break point in your code and this will open some additional "BREAKPOINTS" options at the bottom of the debugger window
-        * to the left of the numbers in the .py file click and a red circle will appear
-    * Make sure "Raised Exceptions" and "Uncaught Exceptions" are checked
+    * Make sure "Uncaught Exceptions" "User Uncaught Exceptions are checked
-    * Then remove the breakpoints you used to bring up the breakpoint options (if you don't want the code to stop there)
+        * You may need to run the debugger once before the check boxes show up under the breakpoints tab
     * If there is a spot in your code that you want the debugger to stop at so you can analyze the variables in memory at that point, then add a break point there
+        * You can click to the left of a line in the code to add a break point, designated by a red circle

 ![Screenshot](images/breakpoint_options.png)